niekwit/CRISPR-tools/README.md

 The `stats.config` file should be placed in the main analysis folder.

-4. To start the analysis, navigate to the analysis folder in the command line and type:
+4. To get an overview of all the options for the CRISPR analysis, type `path/to/crispr.py -h, --help` in the command line:
 ```
 path/to/crispr.py [-h] -l {CRISPR library} [-t N] [-r] [-m N] [-a {mageck,bagel2}] [-g]

 optional arguments:
   -h, --help                                      show this help message and exit
-  -l {CRISPR}, --library {CRISPR library}
+  -l {CRISPR library}, --library {CRISPR library} CRISPR library
-                        CRISPR library
-  -t N, --threads N     Number of CPU threads to use (default is 1).
+  -t N, --threads N                               Number (N) of CPU threads to use (default is 1).
 Use max to apply all
                                                   available CPU threads
   -r, --rename                                    Rename fq files according to rename.config
   -m N, --mismatch N                              Number of mismatches (0 or 1) allowed during alignment
-  -a {mageck,bagel2}, --analysis {mageck,bagel2}
-                        Statistical analysis with MAGeCK or BAGEL2.
+  -a {mageck,bagel2}, --analysis {mageck,bagel2}  Statistical analysis with MAGeCK or BAGEL2.
 Default is MAGeCK
   -g, --go                                        GO analysis with DAVID
 ```
+To start an analysis, with for example the Bassik library, navigate to main analysis folder in the command line and run:

+> `path/to/crispr.py -l bassik -r -t max`

+This initiates a run that will rename your samples according to `rename.config`, allows no mismatches during alignment, will use all available CPU threads for the analysis, and uses MAGeCK for statistical analysis
+If you also want to use BAGEL2 for statistical analysis simply run afterwards:
+> `path/to/crispr.py -l bassik -a bagel2`
+This will only run BAGEL2 and skip all steps that are common with MAGeCK.

 ## Output:

 Several folder/files will be generated: